Download PDF

 in accordance with their scheduled work week and assignment duration.

-Eligible employees hired on or before the fifteenth (15th) of the month will be credited with a full month of service on the first day of the following month.
-Employees hired on or after the sixteenth (16th) of the month are not credited with a full month of service for that month and will not accrue a vacation day for that month as vacation accruals will begin the following month.
+For tracking purposes, employees hired on or before the fifteenth (15th) of the month will be credited with a full month of service on the first day of the following month.
+Employees hired on or after the sixteenth (16th) of the month are not credited with a full month of service for that month and will not be credited with a vacation day for that month as vacation credits will begin the following month.
+Since new hires with less than three (3) months of continuous employment are not eligible for vacation under this policy, they will see a credit for future vacation after completing three (3) months of service, however, they will not be deemed to have accrued and/or earned vacation until after three (3) months of continuous employment.

 Eligible employees whose employment with the University is terminating must work through the fifteenth (15th) day of the month to be credited with a full month of service for that month.

 Employees may accrue Vacation Leave to a maximum of the number of days that they would earn over a two (2) year period of employment at their current accrual rate.
-For example, an employee who is eligible to accrue 25 vacation days per year may not ever accrue more than 50 vacation days.
+For example, an employee who is eligible to accrue 25 vacation days per year may never accrue more than 50 vacation days.
+Once an employee reaches this overall accrual cap, no additional time will be accrued until an employee uses some of the already accrued time at which point accrual will continue subject to the annual accrual maximum and overall accrual cap.

 Employees are entitled to use Vacation Leave up to the number of Vacation Leave days that they have accrued.
 Vacation Leave may not be taken in advance of accrual.